Rabindranath Tagore Secondary School

-Rabindranath Tagore Secondary School (RTSS) is a secondary school situated at Ilot, D'Epinay in the Pamplemousses district of Mauritius.
+Rabindranath Tagore Secondary School (RTSS) is a secondary school situated at Ilot, D'Épinay in the Pamplemousses district of Mauritius.
+It is widely regarded to be one of the most prestigious school in Mauritius and especially in the North of the country.

 History

 In 2002, RTSS started to operate as a boys' only school.

 RTSS started to accommodate girls to the school, to promote co-education.

-Mr Mahendra Gungapersad was the first rector of the college from 2003-2014.
-He was then succeeded by Mrs K.Bhuckory who lead the school from 2015-2017.
+Mr Mahendra Gungapersad was the first rector of the college from 2003 to 2014.
+He was then succeeded by Mrs K.Bhuckory who lead the school from 2015 to 2017.

-Mr N.Joggesser then took over from 2018-2022 after which Mrs K.Bhuckory returned back as the rector once again.(2022-Present).
+Mr N.Joggesser then took over from 2018 to 2022 after which Mrs K.Bhuckory returned as the rector once again.(2022–Present).